tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Nov 15 2007

-Gus Gutmann (a 68-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Gus Gutmann (a 68-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Gus Gutmann sometimes preached his views to theists, but still felt afraid.
 Gus Gutmann meditated to relieve stress and to calm his nerves.
 As Gus Gutmann entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Gus Gutmann used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 Gus Gutmann argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.